MilindGaharwar/DevOpsGPT/README.md

 ## Security

-- All operations run in an isolated Docker container
+- All operations run in an isolated environment
-- Secure handling of Azure OpenAI credentials
+- Secure handling of Azure OpenAI credentials through Streamlit secrets
-- Limited file system access through volume mounting
+- Limited file system access
+- Environment variables and secrets are properly managed